ludivineConstanti/dino-404/mdDocumentation/researchPerformance.md

 We can only use one color while using that method, because we're only creating one mesh, but we can fix that by using vertex colors, which adds a color per vertex.

+Note => merging geometry with BufferGeometryUtils only works on buffer geometry.

 [Ref =>](https://threejsfundamentals.org/threejs/lessons/threejs-optimize-lots-of-objects.html)

 ### => OBSERVATIONS (for the stones and the cactus that are added to the floor)